bakkenbaeck/iOS-handbook/COMMUNICATION.md

 When you write a reply of less than ~5 words, have an alarm bell in the back of your head 🔔.
 Is it just tacit agreement?
 Then it’s probably fine!
 “Great job”, “Couldn’t have put it better”,  “totes awesome!” are all fine.

 In every other case though: 🚨!
-It good practice to elaborate.
+It's good practice to elaborate.
 It may seem inefficient to be so verbose in our replies, but it will avoid misunderstandings, which can result in far greater inefficiency.

 ## Criticizing or asking questions